 - Meet with their department adviser or coordinator of teacher education to review progress toward elementary licensure.

-Students teachers at the middle and secondary level complete their teaching practicum in one semester.
-They teach daily, usually from 7:30 a.m. to 3 p.m., following the schedule of the school where they are placed.
-They are encouraged to stay after school, on occasion, to meet with their cooperating teacher, work with their students, and attend school meetings and professional development training sessions.
+During the practicum semester you will teach daily, usually from 7:30 a.m. to 2:30 p.m., following the schedule of the school where you are placed.
+You are encouraged to stay after school, on occasion, to meet with your cooperating teacher, work with their students, and attend school meetings and professional development training sessions.

-Due to the demands of student teaching, students are encouraged to take only three courses during their student teaching semester:
+Due to the demands of student teaching, students are encouraged to take only two courses during their student teaching semester:

-- A teaching course appropriate to the student’s desired subject or another course that does not conflict with the student teaching schedule
+A teaching course appropriate to the student’s desired subject or another course that does not conflict with the student teaching schedule.
+For those seeking an Education major you will enroll in EDC 340.

 Eligible candidates for the secondary educator licensure program must: